 10 Caribbean Beaches to Walk

 A walk on the beach in the early morning is one of the Caribbean’s loveliest experiences.
 The dawn is cool and often completely still.
-And without other people around you can take time to look around and notice the quiet life of the beach - the tracks of animals that appeared overnight, the scallop shapes in the sand, left by the wave action, and the shape of the waves themselves as they rise, furl and roll onto the sand.
-Beware though, it can be hard work, walking along the beach in the Caribbean - on some the sand is so thick that walking through it become aerobic exercise…
+And without other people about, you can take time to observe the quiet life of the beach - the tracks of animals that appeared overnight, the scallop shapes in the sand, left by the wave action, and the shape of the waves themselves as they rise, furl and roll onto the sand.
+Beware though, it can be hard work, walking along the beach in the Caribbean - on some the sand is so thick and deep that walking becomes aerobic exercise…

 Here are my favourite beaches to walk in the Caribbean.
-It’s a personal list and not intended to be exhaustive, just the result of 30 years of visiting the Caribbean beaches and counting grains of sand…
+It’s a personal list and not intended to be exhaustive, just the result of 35 years of visiting Caribbean beaches and counting grains of sand…

 1 Negril Beach, Jamaica